WolfWhale/Week-1-2-Assignments/README.md

 # Table tag task

 In this assignment I use table tags to create a column of car manufactures.
 I list their location, data and contact info.
+I use HTML and Markdown to achieve this.